fossas/spectrometer/STYLE-GUIDE.md

 2 spaces everywhere.
 Tabs are forbidden.
 These are enforced by the formatter.

-We have a soft line limit of 80, but don't sacrific readability for shorter lines.
+We have a soft line limit of 80, but don't sacrifice readability for shorter lines.
 That said, 80 chars is a lot, and you should probably split code lines earlier than that.
 Write code vertically, not horizontally.